 Our Curriculum Intent

-We encourage the children to take part in performances, including our nativity and school productions which takes place in the local church.
-Our school choir participates in various events throughout the school year, performing and maintaining our strong links with our local community.
+We encourage the children to take part in performances, including to each other and to wider audiences e.g., the Nativity and school productions which take place in the local church.
+Our school choir participates in various events throughout the school year, performing and maintaining strong links with our local community.

 Progression in Music

 Alongside our music curriculum, we offer other musical opportunities which encourage children to take part in performances, including our nativity and school productions as well as our annual ‘St Peter’s Got Talent’.